outl1ne/nova-translatable/README.md

 The configuration option `fill_other_locales_from` allows you to pre-fill other locales from just one locale.
 This requires the resources to also have the `HandlesTranslatable` trait.

+### One select for all fields on a page

+If you don't want to display the locale select next to each field, you can set the `display_type` to `none` and add a `OptimistDigital\NovaTranslatable\Fields\LocaleSelect` field to your Nova resource.
+This will render a single select for all fields.

 ## Edge cases

 #### BelongsToMany allowDuplicateRelations corner-case